-- Download the latest Hawk installation files and copy the extracted contents of the archive to a machine with Docker installation.
-You can download them from this link: https://s3.amazonaws.com/ns.hawk/latest.7z.
+- Download the latest compressed Hawk Docker image file and copy it to a machine with a Docker installation.
+You can download it from this link: https://s3.amazonaws.com/ns.hawk/netsparkerhawk.tar.xz

 - We recommend that you have SSL support between Netsparker and Netsparker Hawk.
 If your certificates are in .crt and .key file formats, they should be converted to .pem files (see https://stackoverflow.com/search?q=crt+key+pem).

-- Copy your private key into the cert folder next to the Dockerfile to /cert/privkey.pem
+- Copy your certificate and private key into the cert folder in the Hawk container

-- If you do not wish to use HTTPS, e.g. for testing purposes, pass http_only=YES argument to the docker build
+- If you do not wish to use HTTPS, e.g. for testing purposes, pass the

 - Check that the docker host machine is accessible using these DNS names